klescevg/hangman/README.md

 # Hangman Game

 ## Introduction
 Welcome to the Hangman game project.
-This version of the classic word guessing game is designed to run in command-line interface.
+This version of the classic word-guessing game is designed to run in command-line interface.
 Challenge yourself to guess the word before your man gets hanged!

 ## Features
 - Possibility to select a language (English/Russian).